-The college will provide the following fringe benefits to part-time faculty members:
+The college will provide the following fringe benefits to part-time faculty:

-- The college will make contribution to the Michigan Public School Employees Retirement System on behalf of each part-time faculty member as mandated by the retirement system.
+- The college will make contribution to the Michigan Public School Employees Retirement System on behalf of each part-time faculty member if and as mandated by the retirement system.

 Application fees, student activity fees, book and other class fees must be paid by the recipient of the employee scholarship grant at the time of registration.